-Coritani Academy provides a relevant and engaging careers curriculum which meets the differing needs and requirements of our students.
-This is developed throughout a student’s time at the academy and is always supportive of their abilities, strengths and skills.
+Coritani Academy provides a relevant and engaging careers curriculum which inspires excellence and meets the differing needs of our learners so they are ready for the next steps in their lives.
+This is developed throughout a learner’s time at the academy and is always supportive of their abilities, strengths and skills.

 The main aims of careers provision at Coritani Academy are to

 - Prepare students ready for the transition to life after Coritani Academy

 - Prepare students ready to make informed decisions which are appropriate for them

 - Provide students with well-rounded experience that enables them to be respectful and safe after Coritani

 - Develop personal characteristics such as social skills, communication, independence and resilience so students are respectful of themselves and others